laugesen11/terraform-security_groups-aws/README.md

 Typical terraform template with best practices.
 Includes files below:

-- variable.tf                - file for variable declaration
+- variable.tf                - Declares the variables for security groups and their rules, as well as input map for VPCs
-- ouput.tf                   - file for output configuration
-- provider.tf                - file for provider configuration
-- main.tf                    - file where we call our modules and bring everything together
-- terraform.auto.tfvars      - file where we define default values for variables in variables.tf (top priority)
+- output.tf                  - Outputs security groups and rules
+- security_groups.tf         - Creates security groups and applies rules
-- terraform.auto.tfvars.json - file where we define default values for variables in variables.tf (top priority)
+- security_group.auto.tfvars - file where we define default values for variables in variables.tf (top priority)
-- terraform.tfvars.json      - file where we define default values for variables in variables.tf (second priority)
-- terraform.tfvars           - file where we define default values for variables in variables.tf (third priority)